DrZhu-DataScienceForDecisions/Competitor-Sales-Analysis/README.md

 ## Competitor Sales Analysis

-#### Goal: infer competitors’ sales from sparse, publicly available data, reconstructing time-series trends to optimize sales strategy.
+#### Goal: Infer competitors’ sales from limited and fragmented public data, applying optimization algorithms to reconstruct timelines and generate insights for sales strategy optimization.

 #### This repo provides a smart solution to infer competitors' sales data using an optimization algorithm.